 Q: How much Does a bathroom remodel cost?

 A: Bathroom remodel cost depends on many factors: size of the bathroom remodeling, quality of bathroom remodel materials, etc. The national average for a master bathroom remodel is in the $15,000 to $30,000 range.
-If you are working within a set budget, it is best to share this information with your bathroom remodeling Tampa contractor.
+If you are working within a set budget, it is best to share this information with your bathroom remodeling contractor.
 It will be much easier for them to make recommendations regarding materials and options.
-If you are planning for a major bathroom remodel involving plumbing or electric renovations, or there are unknown conditions that will only be apparent after the bathroom demolition, it would be wise to allow for an additional 10 percent for changes or add-ons.
+If you are planning for a major bathroom remodel involving plumbing or electrical renovations, or there are unknown conditions that will only be apparent after the bathroom demolition, it would be wise to allow for an additional 10 percent for changes or add-ons.

 Q: What are my bathroom shower material options?

 A: There are a few options for shower surrounds.
 If you choose tile, you have a variety of sizes, shapes, materials, and accents from which to choose.
 Ceramic tile and porcelain tile will be less expensive than marble tile or travertine, which is more expensive to install and also needs to be sealed and requires more maintenance.
 Many bathroom showers are dressed up by installing a decorative listello or glass mosaic accent.
 If having a tile shower floor installed, a mosaic of 2x2 or less is most common.

 If you prefer a shower without grout, cultured marble or acrylic panels are available in a variety of sizes that can accommodate most layouts.
 Bathroom Shower pans are usually sized to industry standard, but often custom sizes can be fabricated as well.

 Q: What are the differences in bath tub materials?